 - Dogs!
 Dogs!
 Dogs!
 Most of the sled dogs are Alaskan Huskies.
 Dogs in the race must first meet standards of good health.
-Learn more by clicking here.
+Iditarod Dog Care

 - Veterinarians are stationed at checkpoints during the race and involved in pre race examinations of the sled dogs.

 - Joe Redington, Sr., the ‘Father of the Iditarod’ is remembered as the founder of the Iditarod.
-Learn more about Joe at this link.
+Joe Redington

 - Volunteers are the backbone of the race, each year, volunteers help to stage the race by dedicating time and energy helping with many jobs.
-Learn about being a volunteer at this link.
+Volunteering

-- Race Fans follow the race and cheer the mushers on along the race trail.
+- Race fans follow the race and cheer the mushers on along the race trail.
 Using Iditarod Insider, fans can follow the race viewing video on demand and GPS Tracking.
 Insider is a subscription based platform.
 An EDU account allows you and each of your students to use the Insider.

 - Sponsors provide important and essential financial and in kind support.
-Visit our sponsors by clicking here.
+Iditarod Trail Sled Dog Race sponsors

 What is it?

-- A sled dog race from Anchorage to Nome – Visit Iditarod’s website at this link.
+- A sled dog race from Anchorage to Nome – Iditarod’s website

 Why?
 Why did this race get started?

 - For Joe Redington, the Father of the Iditarod, there were two most important reasons for the Iditarod Sled Dog race.
 He is quoted in Nan Elliot’s book, I’d Swap my Old Skidoo for You, “When I went out to the villages (in the 1950’s) where there were beautiful dogs once, a snow machine was sitting in front of a house and no dogs.
 It wasn’t good.
 I didn’t like that I’ve seen snow machines break down and fellows freeze to death out there in the wilderness.
 But dogs will always keep you warm and they’ll always get you there.”
-He was determined to bring back the sled dog to Alaska and to get the Iditarod Trail declared as a National Historic Trail.
+He was determined to bring the sled dog back to the Alaskan lifestyle and to get the Iditarod Trail declared as a National Historic Trail.
 Both dreams are alive today.